SCANL/ensemble_tagger/README.md

     sudo pip3 install git+https://github.com/casics/spiral.git

-Once it is all installed, you should be able to run the server:
+Once it is all installed, you should be able to run the server (you may need to go into the ``ensemble_tagger_implementation`` directory before you do the following comamand):

     flask run